orlox/stars_2024_2025/docs/src/11_questions.md

 - What hydrogen burning process is dominant in the $Z=0$ star?
 Make a plot for each star showing the contribution of the pp, cno and triple alpha burning as a function of time and discuss. *Hint*: Massive stars are expected to produce most of their energy through the CNO cycle, so how can a massive star without CNO at the beginning of its evolution undergo the CNO cycle?
 - Check the radii of both stars at the TAMS.
 Is there a significant difference between them?
 What do you think is the main source of this difference?

+⏰ Time for the simulations: ~ 2mins in total ⏰

 ## III.
 White dwarf formation (4 points)